 And this time it also broke Judith's heart, when Daryl shook his head one more time.
 Feeling her own tears burning in her eyes, her throat was completely strangled, while she began to understand why he was acting the way he always did.
 In her life she had never felt any more compassion for someone, than the broken man sitting in front of her.

-Shortly after the first tear broke free Judith almost frightened, when she could hear his broken voice in the silent room.
+Shortly after her first tear broke free, Judith almost frightened, when she could hear his broken voice in the silent room.
 "Never got the chance to."
 With the sleeve of her pyjama Judith whipped her tears away, sniffed one time and before she began to speak she cleared her throat quietly "I bet she knew it anyway.
 That you loved her."

 "Don't think so.
 I just won't ever get to know it."
 Daryl muttered broken, his voice was shaking, Judith could hear the sadness between every word.
 "I'm sure she knew it Daryl.
 I mean it's so clear, so obviously.
 The way you talk about her, I have never heard you talking that soft about someone, have never heard you using such beautiful words to describe someone.
 I bet you were a gentleman around her, did everything she wanted with pleasure.
 Treated her like a prince treated his princess.
 She knew it Daryl.
 And I'm also sure that she loved you back with her whole heart like you are still doing."